Let's Talk Daddy Issues

 Thoughts frequently raced my mind.
 Does my father not love me?
 Does he not love my mom?
 What can I do to make things better?
 When will we have a family photo?
 When will we have a family trip?
 These were the questions and concerns that kept me up at night for years.
 At the time, I just thought that I was a normal young woman going through the motions of her dysfunctional family.
 I didn’t understand that these were the first signs of depression and these wounds festered inside of me for years.

 Going away to college seemed like the perfect escape plan.
 All the things that I didn’t have at home pushed me to leave New York City as soon as I had a chance to.
-Syracuse University became my home for four years.
+I manifested just that, and Syracuse University became my home for four years.
 Instead of healing or talking to someone about it, I hid my feelings in my academia.
-Personal feelings and personal problems were encouraged to stay at home.
+Also, personal feelings and personal problems were encouraged to stay at home.
 A mentality that proved to be detrimental for my soul.

 After undergrad, still unaware, I covered my pain with work, relationships and a poppin’ social life.
 Over time, my estranged father became someone that I had no desire to talk to.
 There was no connection, no emotions, no talks about my goals.
 I would often feel blank when I’d bump into him on the street during my school breaks.
 Our relationship became small talk.
 Surface level shit.